-- 5. Operate like this for 15 minutes while observing any unusual noise, excessive temperature or other problems and if OK then switch on the power to the user.
-Up till now the ballast load has been receiving all the power and should be hot, but once switching on the user load the power to the ballast load will fall. - 6.
+- 6. Operate like this for 15 minutes while observing any unusual noise, excessive temperature or other problems and if OK then use the switch on the control panel door to switch on the power to the user.
+Up till now the ballast load has been receiving all the power and should be hot, but once switching on the user load the power to the ballast load will fall. - 7.
 The voltage should remain stable as loads are switched on or off.
 If the voltage falls below 220V then check the water flow conditions.
 The voltage may need to be checked and adjusted if the water flow rate changes e.g. a prolonged dry period may gradually reduce it.